 One might ponder the wisdom of the former regime, as they built one bunker for every 11th Albanian, while the country had a severe lack of food and housing.
-The bunkers were never put to the test, they were created for an attack that never came.
+Hundreds of thousands of bunkers went up during 1975-1983 but they were were never put to the test, as they were created for an attack that never came.

 Bunk’Art 1 in Tirana The road leading to Bunk’Art 1.